daywiss/openservice/README.md

 ## Install

 ## Motivation
-Microservices can be confusing and attempting to write them can sometimes be the source of more problems than they solve.
-This framework is a collection of conventions which give you the flexibility to create powerful applications while creating some constraints to keep you within good practices.
-This doesnt try to create a new programming paradigm, but allows the developer to experience writing vanilla async await javascript.
-Ultimately this attempts to remove the cognitive overhead of designing a good architecture and lets you focus on writing application code.
+Microservices can be confusing to design and implement.
+This framework is a collection of conventions informed from years of experience which give you the flexibility to create powerful applications while while keeping the complexity low.
+Many frameworks create new, strange and sometimes complex programming patterns.
+This framework doesnt do that, but allows you to write code in natural js with async/await, callbacks, event emitters and streams.
+Ultimately we want to remove the overhead of designing a good architecture and lets you focus on writing application code.

+## Features
+- Streaming pluggable transport layer.
+Works best with durable stream like Kafka or Nats-Streaming.
+Allows user to add new transports as long as they can be transfomed to a publish/subscribe stream.
+- Promise based interface for service to service communication but also supports streaming, listening and emitting events.
+- Very simple API, expose new services as a function which returns methods.
+- Wiring and configuration is done with a json file and using a convention can be merged with an env to apply secret data.

 ## Concepts
 ### A Service